LBNL-ETA/better-lbnl-os/examples/weather/README.md

 ## Running the Examples

-Make sure you have the BETTER-LBNL package installed:
+Make sure you have the BETTER-LBNL-OS package installed:

 ```bash
 # From the better-lbnl-os directory